-The Perfect Cloud Atlas Gel-Plus is very competitively priced, going for just $449.99 on Amazon, and a bit higher elsewhere.
+The Perfect Cloud Atlas Gel-Plus is very competitively priced, going for just Out of stock! on Amazon, and a bit higher elsewhere.

 Compared with famous high-quality memory foam mattresses like the Tempur-Contour Supreme, the Atlas Gel-Plus is a fantastic bargain and shows once again that lower price doesn’t mean lower quality, like it used to be.
 Courageous companies like Perfect Cloud have re-engineered the whole manufacturing and distribution process in order to achieve substantial cost savings, and are happy to let the consumer benefit from them!